ukmda/ukmda-dataprocessing/ukmon_meteortools/utils/README.md

 * getShowerDates.py - get the dates of a named shower
 * VectorMaths.py - some simple vector maths
 * kmlHandlers - functions to read kml files
 * sendAnEmail.py - send an email via gmail.
 Reads credentials from ~/.ssh/gmailcreds.json and ~/.ssh/gmailtoken.json.
+* plotTrack - plot various graphs from a CSV file of x,y,h,t
+* findNearDuplicates - searches a year's worth of data for possible duplicate trajectories
+* getOverlappingFovs - identifies overlapping cameras